 LITTLE HAITI, NYC

-Haitian Flag Day celebrations commemorate the unity of African and Creole peoples, and in the U.S., Haitian contributions to U.S. culture
+Commemorate the unity of African and Creole peoples, and Haitian contributions to U.S. American culture.

 Friday, November 15, 2019

 Purchase, New York ~ Discover the rich textures of Haitian music and dance in the jazz and classical arts at.'(T)HERE: A Global Festival of Art, Culture and Ideas – Haiti’

 ¡New York Latin Culture Sponsor!

 Haitian Flag Day is celebrated in New York City.

 New York City’s “Little Haiti” is in Flatbush, Brooklyn.